 The new role of Data Protection Officer (DPO)

 If your organization process special categories of data, such as sensitive data, or use the regular and systematic monitoring of users on a large scale, it needs to appoint a Data Protection Officer.
 DPO’s role is to inform and advise the organization of its obligations pursuant to the GDPR, monitor the compliance to the Regulation, and provide data protection impact assessments – amongst others.

 Penalties for non-compliance

-The GDPR imposes significant fines for con-compliance.
-Penalties and fines, calculated based on the company’s global annual turnover of preceding financial year, can reach up to 4% or EUR 20 million (whichever is greater) for non-compliance with the GDPR, and 2% or EUR 10 million (whichever is greater) for less important infringements.
-For example, a failure to report a data breach to a regulator within 72 hours would result in a fine of the greater of 2% of its global revenue or EUR 10 million.
+The GDPR imposes significant fines for non-compliance.
+Penalties and fines, calculated based on the company’s global annual turnover of the preceding financial year, can reach up to 4% or EUR 20 million (whichever is greater) for non-compliance with the GDPR, and 2% or EUR 10 million (whichever is greater) for less important infringements.
+For example, a failure to report a data breach to a regulator within 72 hours would result in a fine of greater than 2% of its global revenue or EUR 10 million.